Feeling left out of the redevelopment boom in Bayonne? Enter a new design competition titled “Rethink Bayonne.”

 The competition has also collaborated with the New York Institute of Technology (NYIT), which will provide speakers and judges.
 The competition allows architecture and design students from both schools to compete.

 These students often design buildings that will never be built.
 Garcia said the competition aims to end that.
-It will collaborate with these schools to include competition designs in their curriculums, eliminating the need for a second competition.
+Rethink Bayonne will collaborate with these schools to include elements of the design competition in their curriculums, eliminating the need for a second competition.

 Prizes and exposure